 If you require further information, contact our hotline – 0711 295 295/ 076 117 33 44

-Voting opens in conjunction with the broadcasting of the biographical videos of the five Integrity Idols.
+Voting opens in conjunction with the broadcasting of the biographical videos of the five Integrity Icons.
 Public voting will take place through a dedicated SMS short-code and necessary steps will be taken to ensure the integrity of the voting process as far as possible in order to minimize the potential for fraud.
 If any kind of voter fraud is discovered and if one of the nominees is involved, he or she will be expelled from the competition immediately by the panel of judges.

 Transparency International Sri Lanka,